Receive teaching resources and tips, exclusive special offers, useful product information and more!

 Alison emphasises that teaching synthetic phonics is even more important down the track when we consider that our alphabet is made up of 26 letters and 44 sounds because every sound has more than one spelling and some spellings are shared by several sounds.

-Synthetic phonics programs, such as Sound Waves, avoid this by replacing rote learning with strategies for reading, writing and spelling.
+Synthetic phonics programs, such as Sound Waves Literacy, avoid this by replacing rote learning with strategies for reading, writing and spelling.
 It teaches students to segment words into their individual sounds and then explores the letters that represent these sounds and how they can be put together to form written words.

-Megan Ingram recommends Sound Waves as a way to demystify the complex task of learning reading and spelling for your students.
+Megan Ingram recommends Sound Waves Literacy as a way to demystify the complex task of learning reading and spelling for your students.
 She is a Speech Pathologist at Peninsula Speech Pathology Services and has been using the Sound Waves program successfully to help her students with their reading and spelling.

-“When working with students on developing their literacy skills we need a system which supports all the options for spelling when applying letters and sounds and Sound Waves gives us what we need,” she explains.
+“When working with students on developing their literacy skills we need a system which supports all the options for spelling when applying letters and sounds and Sound Waves Literacy gives us what we need,” she explains.